 Oh, and about that non-recyclable plastic—older models in particular could contain polyvinyl chloride (PVC), a plastic containing cancer-causing chemicals, and lead has been found in some artificial Christmas trees.
 But PVC, which is also used in construction pipes, medical devices, toys, and more, is mainly a concern during production or if the plastic tree catches on fire.

 Speaking of burning, some real-tree advocates say plastic trees burn faster than real ones, but most artificial ones are sprayed with a fire retardant to make them less flammable.
 Plus, that argument ignores one major point—the typical concern isn’t what happens to the tree if a fire starts, but if the tree will cause a fire in the first place.
 Without enough water, a real evergreen could dry up and catch fire if exposed to heat.
-(Related: Don’t miss these holiday safety mistakes you didn’t realize you were making.)
+Not watering the tree enough is just one of the holiday safety mistakes you didn’t realize you were making.

 Of course, no which-to-buy discussion would be complete without talking about money.
-A plastic tree could cost twice as much as a natural one, but if you use it year after year, you’ll end up saving money in the long run.
+In the National Christmas Tree Association survey, people reported paying more for plastic trees than natural, but if you use it year after year, you’ll end up saving money with a fake in the long run.

 When you do haul out that fake tree, you won’t end up with pine needles all over the place, or bring in microscopic mold spores that could trigger allergic reactions in some people.
 Plus, the water feeding a real tree probably contains preservative that could make your pet sick if it takes a drink from the tree stand.